jonlld/forkify-project/README.md

-# forkify Project
+# forkify

-Recipe application with custom recipe uploads.
+Learning / educational project for vanilla JS.

-Learning project.
+Recipe application accessing recipies on third-party API, with the option to bookmark and add custom recipes.